urbit/urbit/pkg/hs/urbit-proto/baupla.md

 of hoon.hoon while writing this document.
 The folkish model is sort of approximately correct, but understanding how it arises from the formal model is a serious exercise in logic and close reading.
 Not good.

-$$ Our proposal
-- type
-- nest
-- find
-- type check body of gate as though a single arm gold core

 In contrast, in our proposal, we offer the following new structure of types: